ricoberger/sidecar-injector/README.md

   environmentVariables: []
 ```

-You can also define a list of volumes and a list of environment variables, which should be set from Pod annotations.
+You can also define a list of volumes and a list of environment variables, which
+should be set from Pod annotations.

-When the sidecar injector is installed in your cluster you have to set some annotation for your Pods:
+When the sidecar injector is installed in your cluster you have to set some
+annotation for your Pods:

-- `sidecar-injector.ricoberger.de: enabled`: Enable the sidecar injection for a Pod.
+- `sidecar-injector.ricoberger.de: enabled`: Enable the sidecar injection for a
+  Pod.
-- `sidecar-injector.ricoberger.de/containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`: Comma-separated list of container names, which should be used from the configuration file.
+- `sidecar-injector.ricoberger.de/containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`:
+  Comma-separated list of container names, which should be used from the
+  configuration file.
-- `sidecar-injector.ricoberger.de/init-containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`: Comma-separated list of container names, which should be used from the configuration file as init containers.
+- `sidecar-injector.ricoberger.de/init-containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`:
+  Comma-separated list of container names, which should be used from the
+  configuration file as init containers.
-- `sidecar-injector.ricoberger.de/volumes: <VOLUME-NAME-1>,<VOLUME-NAME-2>`: Comma-separated list of volume names, which should be used from the configuration file.
+- `sidecar-injector.ricoberger.de/volumes: <VOLUME-NAME-1>,<VOLUME-NAME-2>`:
+  Comma-separated list of volume names, which should be used from the
+  configuration file.

+The sidecars which should be injected can also be defined via the `injectors`
+field in the configuration.
+This can be used to inject sidecars without the need
+of defining them via annotations.
+Instead the `selector` can be used to defined
+the Pods which should have a sidecar injected.

 ### Environment Variables

-It is possible to set additional environment variables for the injected sidecar via annotations.
-The environment variables which can be injected must be defined in the `environmentVariables` section in the config, e.g.
+It is possible to set additional environment variables for the injected sidecar
+via annotations.
+The environment variables which can be injected must be defined
+in the `environmentVariables` section in the config, e.g.

 ```yaml
 config: |